 A growing talking point among Android app developers is the concept of HTML5 technology.
 HTML5 is the fifth edition of Hyper Text Markup Language that is used to layout and display digital content on the World Wide Web.
-As the most recent version of HTML, it incorporates new attributes and behaviors, as well as new technologies, that improve the accessibility and power of web applications on desktop and mobile devices.
+As the most recent version of HTML5 for Android, it incorporates new attributes and behaviors, as well as new technologies, that improve the accessibility and power of web applications on desktop and mobile devices.

 Cross-platform development has been a major boon for so many digital industries.
 HTML5 developers can launch high-definition video mobile slots for online casino players on all brands of mobile devices and operating systems.
 HTML5 technology has also led the way for the eLearning industry, enabling online courses and training programs to be taught and consumed digitally via all smartphone and tablet devices, regardless of age or resource power.